That uproar resonated with me because of a similar controversy in my district several years ago – and it involved my son.

 Be mindful of your tone when meeting with parents, teachers or school administrators.
 Some allergy parents feel anxious and uncomfortable in such meetings; others feel fired up and want to go in with guns blazing.
 Do your best to have an even tone and expect the best from others.

-They’re Affected Too
+School Staff Are Affected Too

 Sometimes teachers or administrators resist learning to administer an epinephrine auto-injector, or they don’t see the need to restrict certain foods from the classroom.